MichaelOH62/Game-Mod-Q2-Fall2022/README.md

   -Fire Ring: One enemy that is standing close to the player takes ticking damage to their health.\
   -Double Tap: All weapons fire twice per mouse click instead of once, doubles damage output.\
   -Quick Revive: If player dies, restore them to 50 health and lose all perks.
-- [ ] 5 Different Drops / Item Pickups / Powerups
+- [ ] 5 Different Drops / Item Pickups / Powerups\
+  -Double Points: Player earns 200 points for a kill instead of 100 for 10 seconds.\
+  -Max Ammo: Instantly max out the ammo for all ammo types.\
+  -Fire Sale: Reduce the price of all items in the shop by 500 points.\
+  -Perk Power: Give the player all 5 perks for 10 seconds.
+Restore player's original perks after.\
+  -Insta-Kill: Dramatically increase damage of all weapons so enemies die from any source of damage.
+  -TODO: Implement a system for enemies to have a chance of dropping a powerup on death.
 - [x] Point Based System / Buy Menu\
   -Buy Menu accessible using TAB.
 Displays all weapons and perks that are purchasable.\
   -Player earns 100 points for every zombie killed.